mafif21/Blogr-LandingPage/README.md

 **To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

+# Deploy
+click here if you want to see the website => https://6249c2b1d8a48941b062ff8c--timely-beijinho-694fcb.netlify.app/

 ## The challenge

 Your challenge is to build out this landing page and get it looking as close to the design as possible.